JuliaComputing/FemtoCleaner.jl/README.md

 ## Running FemtoCleaner locally

-It is possible to run FemtoCleaner locally (to fix, for example, deprecations in a private repository).
+It is recommended to run FemtoCleaner locally (to fix, for example, deprecations in a private repository).
+The online app is abandoned.

 Install `FemtoCleaner` (currently working on Julia v0.6.x only https://julialang.org/downloads/oldreleases.html ) using